lhaippp/Measuring-Sleep-Quality/README.md

 ### 3. Set a Virtual Environment
 Open a command line and input: `conda create -n your_env_name python=3.6`.

-To activate this environment, use: `source activate your_env_name`
+To activate this environment, use: `source activate your_env_name` for Linux and `activate your_env_name` for Windows

-To deactivate an active environment, use: `source deactivate`
+To deactivate an active environment, use: `source deactivate` for Linux and `deactivate` for Windows

 ### 3. Configure the Environment
 #### requisites